 Step 1) Creating the Discord Bots

-We are going to create the user who will use the discord bots to be able to work.
+We are going to create a user who will use the bot for discord to be able to work.
 So we go to the following website with our discord account already logged (if you do not create a new account and enter) once that is done.